 Because without treatment, people with leprosy are visibly disfigured and often have significant disability, they have long been feared and shunned by others.
 Although leprosy is not highly contagious, rarely causes death, and can be effectively treated with antibiotics, it still has considerable social stigma attached to it.
 As a result, people with leprosy and their family members often have psychologic and social problems.

 Worldwide, the number of leprosy cases is declining.
-During 2013, about 215,660 new cases were reported.
-About 80% of these cases occurred in India, Brazil, and Indonesia.
-In 2013, 188 new cases were reported in the United States.
+During 2016, about 214,783 new cases were reported.
+In 2015, about 80% of the new cases occurred in India, Brazil, and Indonesia.
+In 2015, 178 new cases were reported in the United States.

-In the United States, about 70% of leprosy cases occur in people who worked in or emigrated from developing countries where leprosy is common.
-The other 30% of people seem to have acquired leprosy within the United States, most commonly in Texas and Louisiana.
-These cases are thought to be related to contact with armadillos, which carry leprosy bacteria.
+In the United States, most leprosy cases occur in people who worked in or emigrated from developing countries where leprosy is common.
+Over 70% of cases occurred in seven states: Arkansas, California, Florida, Hawaii, New York, Texas, and Louisiana.
+Some cases are thought to be related to contact with armadillos, which carry leprosy bacteria.

 Leprosy can develop at any age but appears to develop most often in people aged 5 to 15 years or over 30.